 On a visit to your hometown you notice, as if for the first time, the United Reformed Church, and then remember that when you caught the school bus on the pavement outside, it used to be called the Presbyterian Church – why the change?
 On holiday in Scotland, you realise that the little cottage next to your holiday let is in fact a church; while in Wales it seems that there is an imposing chapel in every village, but many seem to be closed – why were they all built in the first place?
 In Ireland the well-maintained ruin of a monastic settlement dating back to the 6th century is still celebrating the recent visit of a pope!
 How did this remote place become so significant?
 Were all these different places founded by people who share the same Christian beliefs?

 The process.
 I began my research by looking at an old copy of the Shell Guide to England because many of the best-known monuments and buildings, the ones that every tourist should visit, have links to our religious history.
 There are of course, the great cathedrals like York and Winchester, but also smaller buildings like John Wesley’s Methodist Chapel in London and his equally interesting West Country outpost in Bristol.
-Then there are towns like Boston and Great Yarmouth, the ports through which many religious exiles of the Baptist and Congregationalist persuasion fled to and from the Netherlands in the 16th and 17th centuries.
+This helped me compile a list of ‘turning points’ in the history of Christianity in England, Scotland, Wales and Ireland.

-I have visited just about every one of the recommended locations to check that there is parking, and a café or a shop in which to have a cup of tea and pick up local guidebooks and more information (apologies if the information is out of date and the chosen café has closed).
+As well as being a history, the book/website could serve as a travel guide for individuals and families interested in doing something a bit different with their free time.
+I have visited just about every one of the recommended locations to check that there is parking and a café or a shop in which to have a cup of tea and pick up local guidebooks and more information (apologies if the information is out of date and the chosen café is closed – I update pages when I find this has happened).
 In fact, travelling around and visiting places as dissimilar as a ‘Wee Free’ chapel on Skye, the Ironbridge museums in Shropshire, the Corrymeela Community in Northern Ireland and Westminster Cathedral in London has been one of the most enjoyable experiences of my life, and I must thank my husband for driving me to most of the locations mentioned in this book during the many years it has taken to gather the information.

 I am a journalist, not a historian, so when I discovered that just about every different branch of the Christian faith can be traced back to one person and to one significant place, I treated the chapters of this book as a series of interviews, the difference being that I had to use letters, books and third-hand reports instead of face-to-face interviews in order to delve into the motivations that drove people to leave the church they had grown up in to seek something new.